Thanksgiving Fact Hunt: Teacher Edition

 - Grades: 3–5, 6–8

-Use this fact hunt to assess your students' information retrieval and reading comprehension with compare and contrast.
+Use this answer sheet for the Thanksgiving Fact Hunt Questions to assess your students' information retrieval and reading comprehension with compare and contrast.

 1. Oatmeal 2.
 Peas 3.
 Pork